MGM+: Sports programming

 On March 19, 2011, Epix became the third premium cable channel—after HBO and Showtime—to air professional boxing events with the telecast of a heavyweight title fight between Vitali Klitschko and Odlanier Solis, held in Cologne, Germany.
 In addition to airing on the linear Epix channel, the fight was also streamed live on the channel's website.
-The fight was the first heavyweight title event to air on American television since Klitschko's September 2009 match against Chris Arreola (which aired one month prior to Epix's debut), and the first televised heavyweight championship bout since Klitschko's December 2009 match against Kevin Johnson.
+The fight was the first heavyweight title event to air live on American television since Klitschko's September 2009 match against Chris Arreola (which aired one month prior to Epix's debut), and the first televised heavyweight championship bout since Klitschko's December 2009 match against Kevin Johnson.

-MGM+ also serves as the broadcast rightsholder for the Bellator Fighting Championships mixed martial arts tournament, which carries its events over multiplex channel MGM+ Hits, instead of the primary channel.
+Epix also broadcast the Bellator Fighting Championships mixed martial arts tournaments on multiplex channel Epix 2, instead of the primary channel.

 Beginning with the National Hockey League's 2014–15 season and concluding until the 2016–17 season, Epix also held the rights to broadcast documentary series leading up to some of the league's major events, starting with the 2015 Winter Classic.
 This was discontinued for the 2017–18 season, when those series were moved to NBCSN.